Information for Schools

 ONLINE HERITAGE LEARNING RESOURCES

 As part of our plans to help young people access the theatre’s heritage and history, teachers can now access our downloadable heritage learning resource packs, which provide a number of schemes of work for schools to follow.
 These can be adapted to suit a number of key stages, and explore a variety of subject areas, all with the aim of raising literacy, inspiring children’s imaginations and connecting them to magical story of Darlington Hippodrome.
 Please visit our Heritage Resource page for more information.

 HERITAGE DISCOVERY BOXES

-Teachers will soon be able to book our Heritage Discovery Boxes, filled with objects and artefacts from the theatre's past to inspire learning and engagement in the classroom.
+Teachers can now booked our Heritage Discovery Boxes, filled with objects and artefacts from the theatre's past to inspire learning and engagement in the classroom.
 These discovery boxes will complement the online heritage learning resources detailed above.
-Four boxes will be available exploring different themes.
+Three boxes will be available exploring different themes.
 Please visit our Discovery Box page for more information.

 TOURS OF THE VENUE